-If you are working with another agency to conduct the actual adoption (called the placing agency), Nightlight will honor your commitment to that agency and will conduct your home study and sign all agreements between Nightlight (the home study agency) and the placing agency.
+If you are working with another agency or an attorney for the adoption placement, Nightlight will honor your commitment to that agency/attorney and will conduct your home study and sign all agreements between Nightlight (the home study agency) and the placing agency or attorney.
+Nightlight will also work with you and a caseworker if you are seeking to adopt a child through the social services department of another state.
+Social service departments require that home studies be conducted by a licensed agency.